 *Look at the ingredient label to make sure it only reads “coconut water” or “pure, virgin coconut water.”
 You want to avoid anything that says “from concentrate” or any additional sugars or preservatives added.
 We love Harvest Bay’s All-Natural Coconut Water.

 **Feel free to use any fresh, in-season berries of choice.
 We used fresh, organic raspberries, blueberries, strawberries, and blackberries.

 2. Then add the coconut water to fill to the top.
 Add a tiny pinch of Himalayan salt.
-Cover with the tops, and freeze for 5-6 hours.
+Insert a popsicle stick, and freeze for 5-6 hours.

 3. When ready to eat, run under warm water for about a minute until it easily pops out.

 These pops will make you feel like a kid again, but they contain wine, so they’re for adults only.

 ● Rosé wine

 ● Fresh, organic strawberries, stems removed